-The Bay Area Stormwater Management Agencies Association (BASMAA) is a 501(c)(3) non-profit organization comprised of the municipal stormwater programs in the San Francisco Bay Area representing 103 agencies, including 88 cities and towns, 8 counties, and 7 special districts.
-BASMAA focuses on regional challenges and opportunities to improve the quality of stormwater flowing to our local creeks, the Delta, San Francisco Bay, and the Pacific Ocean.
+The Bay Area Stormwater Management Agencies Association (BASMAA) was formed in 1990 as an informal association under a Memorandum of Understanding and was reformed as a 501(c)(3) non-profit organization in 2009.
+BASMAA was comprised of the municipal stormwater programs in the San Francisco Bay Area representing 103 agencies, including 88 cities and towns, 8 counties, and 7 special districts.
+BASMAA focused on regional challenges and opportunities to improve the quality of stormwater flowing to our local creeks, the Delta, San Francisco Bay, and the Pacific Ocean.

 BASMAA was formed by local governments in response to the National Pollutant Discharge Elimination System (NPDES) permitting program for stormwater in an effort to promote regional consistency and to facilitate efficient use of public resources.
 The organization grew from the bottom up to focus on regional challenges and opportunities to improving the quality of stormwater runoff to the San Francisco Bay and Delta.